Explained: What is Section 854, which is leading to the delay in hanging Nirbhaya’s killers

 The fourth convict Pawan is yet to file a curative plea.
 Under Section 854 of the revised Delhi Prison Rules, none can be hanged till the last one has exhausted all options in case of multiple death row convicts, held guilty for the same crime.

-Further even if the President rejects the mercy plea, two weeks time has to be given to the convict before the execution.
+Further, even if the President rejects the mercy plea, two weeks time has to be given to the convict before the execution.